Health and Safety Consultants & Accreditation Experts

 Manual handling is responsible for a large percentage of workplace injuries in the UK.
 It involves lifting heavy objects - and can result in a variety of injuries including sprains, strains, back injuries, and broken bones.

 We offer a course on Manual Handling Awareness, that can inform you on the ins and outs of manual handling, including the legislation associated with it.
 In our course, you can learn quality and safe handling techniques as well as good manual handling habits.
+Although this is an informative awareness course, you’ll need further training if your workplace duties involve high levels of manual handling.

 .